-In the meantime, I have also contributed a number of texts I am interested in by using Optical Character Recognition software, typing up manuscript treatises, and by contacting people who published texts online.
-To encourage people to also contribute such materials they may have to our corpus, I will here briefly describe a small set of texts I have contributed to the OpenITI in this way.
+In the meantime, I have also contributed a number of texts I am interested in by using Optical Character Recognition software, typing up manuscript treatises and contacting people who have published texts online.
+To encourage people to contribute materials they may have to our corpus, I will here briefly describe a small set of texts I have contributed to the OpenITI in this way.
 If readers of this blog feel inclined to contribute textual materials in exchange for text reuse data, they should get in contact with KITAB team members and we will happily accept their offers.

 Some time ago I was researching historical accounts about a Mamluk expedition against the Nusayri-ʿAlawis in the Lebanese Kisrawan region (the rugged mountain terrain north and northeast of Beirut) which took place in 704/1304.
-To my pleasant surprise, I found a number of Maronite sources who discuss these events.
+To my pleasant surprise, I found a number of Maronite sources that discuss these events.
 One of these was a type of text I had not encountered before in my readings of Arabic literature: an epic poem in the zajaliyya form written by the Maronite bishop Jibraʾil Ibn al-Qilaʿi (d.
 921/1516).
-Ibn al-Qilaʿi had been instrumental in spreading adherence to the Catholic Pope amongst Maronites in the region of present-day Lebanon, and thus strengthening the full communion with Rome which the Maronite Church still follows.
-The poem is usually designated as Madiha fi Jabal Lubnan. and describes events of heroic resistance against outsiders by Maronite chiefs from the dawn of time up to his own day.
-It consists of 294 quatrains of which the first three hemistiches rhyme with each other and the fourth ends on a monorhyme sustained throughout the entire poem.
+Ibn al-Qilaʿi had been instrumental in spreading adherence to the Catholic Pope amongst Maronites in the region of present-day Lebanon, thus strengthening the full communion with Rome which the Maronite Church still follows.1 The poem is usually referred to as Madiha fi Jabal Lubnan, and it describes acts of heroic resistance against outsiders by Maronite chiefs from the dawn of time up to the bishop’s own day.
+It consists of 294 quatrains, of which the first three hemistiches rhyme with each other and the fourth ends on a monorhyme sustained throughout the entire poem.
 While there are many Arabic poems discussing or commenting on historical events, they do not tend to be narrative in the way an epic poem usually is.
 Ibn al-Qilaʿi’s work, by contrast, is highly narrative, if not in a linear chronological way.
 Furthermore, Ibn al-Qilaʿi’s introductory verses express some interesting ideas about time, history and memory which I am hoping to unpack more in further research.
-Consider for example this quatrain which seems to conceive of an important role for poets in preserving cultural memory:
+Consider, for example, this quatrain, which seems to conceive of an important role for poets in preserving cultural memory: